 Ground broke on today’s location on Broadway in May of 1916 despite the scarcity of experienced labor and fundraising challenges due to World War I. The total investment in land, building, and equipment was over two million dollars at the time (that’s about $33 million in today’s dollars).

 The Club had nine temporary locations before finally settling into its current home on Broadway in 1917, during which the Clubhouse was designed by local architect Armand Koch in a Neoclassical style over a steel skeleton and constructed by the Dahlman Construction Company.

 In 1948 the Club performed a nine-year restoration.
 It was during this period that a few of the most significant historical rooms were developed by Eschweiler & Eschweiler, including the Bali Room, Elephant Room, and the Men's Lounge.
 The transformed space now offered an opportunity for social and business life, driven by a thriving and expanding membership addition to fitness.
 More and more the clientele began to diversify, featuring the athletic-minded, the professional-focused, and many who were plenty of both.

-In 2020, The MAC began a two-year $65 renovation of the Club with a focus on maintaining our long-standing historical beauty, top-to-bottom renovation by J. Jeffers & Co.
+In 2020, The MAC began a two-year $65 million renovation of the Club with a focus on maintaining our long-standing historical beauty, top-to-bottom renovation by J. Jeffers & Co.
 Now offering the best rooftop views in the city, a state-of-the-art fitness center, and premier dining and event spaces, The MAC creates an inviting space for future civic leaders to gather once again.